According to most Evangelicals, God is in the soul-saving business. He really, really, really wants to save sinners from their sins. 2 Peter 3:9 says:

 Evangelicals explain this verse this way:

-- God promises to save sinners and he keeps his promises, unlike mere humans who make lots of promises, but never keep them.
+- God promises to save sinners and he keeps his promises, unlike mere humans who make lots of promises but never keep them.

 - God doesn’t want anyone to perish (die in their sins).

 Of course, the question that rises to the top is this: if God is omnipotent, omniscient, and omnipresent — all-powerful, all-knowing, present everywhere — and the Sovereign of the universe, the Creator of all things, why does God’s wish for the salvation of all men go unfulfilled?
-If God is able to save the meanest, baddest sinners in the world, why is it then that the overwhelming majority of the human race, past and present, will die without being saved, and go to Hell?
+If God is able to save the meanest, baddest sinners in the world, why is it then that the overwhelming majority of the human race, past, present, and future, will die without being saved, and go to Hell?
 Why is it, if God is who Evangelicals say he is, that the majority of people who claim to be “saved” can’t be bothered to get out of bed on Sunday morning so they can attend church?
 These same people don’t read or study the Bible, nor do they pray on a daily basis.
 Why is that?

 Evangelical zealots will respond by saying that just because someone says he is a Christian doesn’t mean he really is.
-These zealots consider themselves True Christians®, whereas most Christians are people who profess to know Jesus, but live lives no different from the unwashed, uncircumcised Philistines of the world.
+These zealots consider themselves True Christians®, whereas most Christians are people who profess to know Jesus, but live lives no different from those of the unwashed, uncircumcised Philistines of the world.
 They are professors and not possessors; they have head knowledge, not heart knowledge.
 Wait a minute, I thought salvation was by grace, and not works?
 Well, True Christians® say, it is, but _________________ (fill in blank with theological jig dancing).

 As I have shown, as soon as Evangelicals try to explain their peculiar interpretations of verses such as 2 Peter 3:9, all sorts of questions arise.
 You ought to hear Calvinists explain this verse; how God “desires” salvation for all men, but not really.
 It’s hard to say with a straight face that God really, really, really wants to save sinners while at the same time saying that God, before the world began, played a game of cosmic eenie-meenie-miney-mo, choosing to save some people (the elect, the chosen ones) and not others.
 Calvinists give all sorts of philosophical and theological reasons for God’s split personality, but in the end, it is clear: if you die and go to Hell, it is because God didn’t choose you.